TwoBitAlchemist/NeoAlchemy/source/apis.rst

     The ``required`` property represents a `Property Existence constraint`_ which is only supported in the `Neo4J Enterprise Edition`_.

+Can't wait to learn more?
+Dive into :doc:`query-builder`.

 ==================
 The High-Level API